 - Thinking style: We know that an individual’s learning style is unique and an important factor to consider when it comes to selecting a field of study.
 Therefore, we utilize Cognitive Learning Theory, which identifies learning style based on other cognitive processes.

-We then run the student’s assessment results against more than 90 job databases, including the U.S. Department of Labor’s Occupational Information Network – the country’s primary source of occupational information.
+We then run the student’s assessment results against databases, including the U.S. Department of Labor’s Occupational Information Network – the country’s primary source of occupational information.

-The result: a package of recommendations for career, college, major and financial options custom tailored to your passion, personality, and skills.
+The result: a package of recommendations for career, college, major and financial options custom tailored to your passion, personality, skills & abilities.

 Identifying Interests and Aptitude